prashik24/SnakeGame/README.md

 # 🐍 Snake Game — Pure JavaScript

-A fast, clean remake of the classic **Snake** using **HTML, CSS, and vanilla JavaScript**.
+A Fast, clean remake of the classic **Snake** using **HTML, CSS, and vanilla JavaScript**.
 Smooth controls, crunchy SFX, dynamic food & bombs, and a responsive layout that works on desktop and mobile.

 [▶️ Play Demo](https://prashik24.github.io/SnakeGame/)
 • [📘 Tutorial](https://prashik24.github.io/SnakeGame/)